 In the private sector, there’s no common job title that goes along with this role.
 International relations jobs can pop up in sales, or government affairs, or as the Senior VP for Overseas Operations.
 That makes it tough for the Bureau of Labor Statistics to offer definitive salary information.
 But most of the jobs will fall into their bucket for Top Executives.

 For 2021, the median salary in the category of top executives, where many international relations jobs fall, was $98,980 per year.

-On top of salaries, many governmental and non-governmental organizations, including private companies, offer generous allowances and incentives for overseas diplomatic work.
-You’re likely to have coverage for costs like:
+On top of salaries, many governmental and non-governmental organizations, including private companies, sometimes offer generous allowances and incentives for overseas diplomatic work that could cover:

 Although not counted in your base pay, those kinds of benefits can add up.

 And of course there is the biggest incentive for getting into international relations work: foreign travel.
 You’ll see exotic parts of the globe at your employer’s expense and come home with stories that might even be as interesting as those you got in the service.

 Choosing the Right Degree Program in International Relations and Diplomacy

 When the time comes to pick up your degree, a lot will depend on where you are coming from as well as where you want your career to go.